 The IMPACT, a Sustainable CT podcast

 Questions or comments about the IMPACT should be directed to the Sustainable CT communications manager, Jim Hunt, via email or by calling 860-259-4732.
-We will feature the best content drawn from our workshops, webinars and Coffee Hours.
-We'll also be bringing you occasional interviews with Very Interesting & Helpful People.
+We feature interviews with Very Interesting & Helpful People, and the best content drawn from our workshops, webinars and Coffee Hours.
 Look for new episodes here, or wherever you get your podcasts, on or about the 15th of each month.

 We recorded live at the 2022 Connecticut Power & Energy Society's Fall Conference for a panel discussion entitled “Read All About It: A Journalist’s View of Effective Energy Reporting.”
 Joining was a group of some of the most distinguished energy reporters in our region: Sam Mintz with RTO Insider, Jan Ellen Spiegel with the Connecticut Mirror, Ethan Howland of Utility Dive, and Sabrina Shankman of the Boston Globe.
 We discussed not only what it takes to report on some very complex topics, but also some of the major issues facing the Connecticut and New England energy scene.

-We had the good fortune to chat with Catherine Diviney, Energy Specialist with the Town of West Hartford and doyen of all things sustainable in municipal government.
+I had a fabulous conversation with Catherine Diviney, Energy Specialist with the Town of West Hartford and doyen of all things sustainable in municipal government.
 Catherine was present at the creation of Sustainable CT – lending her guidance at the inception of our mission – and she’s been a steadfast supporter ever since.
 She’s someone to whom we often turn for comment, critique and an important hands-on perspective when it comes to affecting sustainability at the local level.
 The Town of West Hartford was Bronze certified in 2018 and gained Silver certification in 2021 with flying colors.
 This year, they’re in the running to be one of only a handful for Connecticut towns to receive our first-ever Climate Leader designation – that’s a pretty big deal.
 And it’s all due in large part to the tireless and committed work of Catherine Diviney.

 We had the good fortune to have TWO of Connecticut’s best natural resources on the same Zoom call: our executive director, Lynn Stoddard AND Senator Christine Cohen, representing the 12th state Senate district and chair of the Environment Committee.